soumyajs/Cashman3001/README.md

 Assumptions:

-1. This application has been developed using the following
+1. This application has been developed using the following<br/>
 a.
-IDE: Eclipse Neon.3 Release (4.6.3)
+IDE: Eclipse Neon.3 Release (4.6.3)<br/>
 b.
-Framework :  Spring MVC 3.2.13.RELEAS
+Framework :  Spring MVC 3.2.13.RELEAS<br/>
 c.
-UI : Bootstrap v3.3.4
+UI : Bootstrap v3.3.4<br/>
 d.
-Build Tool : Maven
+Build Tool : Maven<br/>
 e.
-Deployment Environment: WebSphere Application Server Liberty Profile
+Deployment Environment: WebSphere Application Server Liberty Profile<br/>
 f.
-Package Type : WAR
+Package Type : WAR<br/>
+g.
+JDK version : 1.7

 2. The currency denominations used as per the suulied document
 3. There is no authorisation process kept as per the instructions but a basic authentication has been provided that checks for a valid value for user id and password.